-Winning teams as determined by the competition judges will be awarded a cash prize based on competition sponsorship as well as a set number of SEDS SpaceVision 2018 registration packages.
+Winning teams as determined by the competition judges and scoring system will be awarded a cash prize based on competition sponsorship as well as a set number of SEDS SpaceVision 2020 registration packages.
 Prize and funding opportunities will be added throughout the course of the competition as they become available.

 In order to make the competition as accessible as possible, there will be several ways in which a team can launch their rocket for a competition flight.
 Teams may launch at a field local to their university and have the flight certified by an independent party.
 Depending on geographic proximity, teams from different universities may organize a regional launch in cooperation with SEDS-USA.

-To register send an email to email@example.com stating your chapters intent to compete along with contact information for a single chapter liaison.
+To register send an email to email@example.com stating your chapters intent to compete.

-- November 2018 – Competition winner announced and prize awarded at SpaceVision 2018 Conference.
+- May 1st 2020 – Competition winner announced and prize awarded.

 Note that these are reports that have been submitted for past competitions, and any guidelines specified in the 2019-2020 Competition Documents should be followed.
 These reports are provided as a resource for new teams to the competition.

 2016: Mizzou – 5,714 ft AGL

 2017: Mizzou – 7,094 ft AGL

 2018: University of Tennessee Chattanooga – 11,562 ft AGL